The main difficulty in converting digital information (0,1) into a DNA code (consisting of a chain of nucleotides,

 There is a second approach that involvespassing a DNA molecule through nanopores and reading information from it in real time.
 Despite the fact that reading bits from base pairs in the main DNA chain is cheaper and more efficient, while this process takes too much time.

-The new method proposed by the researchers,relies on a second method of reading data from DNA.
-The recording and reading system consists in the binding of complementary single-stranded DNA to streptavidin molecules.
-If, when passing through nanopores, changes in the ion current show the presence of streptavidin, this element is read as a unit, if a molecule is absent, it is zero.
+The new method proposed by the researchersrelies on the second method of reading data from DNA.
+The writing and reading system involves the binding of complementary single-stranded DNA to streptavidin molecules.
+If changes in the ion current as it passes through the nanopores indicate the presence of streptavidin, this element is read as one; if the molecule is absent, it is read as zero.

 In the future, this method will make it easy to record, as well as store encrypted data and overwrite them, the authors of the study note.